Skip to content

 • Well-tolerated for long-term use

-• Infrequent dosing
+• Infrequent dosing of 3-6 months

 • Subcutaneous self-administration